Cobble Hill

 243 Degraw St., Cobble Hill

 Poppy’s has long been a favorite catering spot—everything is good, seasonal, and thoughtful.
-On the weekends, it opens up its café doors to the neighborhood, serving up Poppy’s beloved sweet treats (chocolate babka, carrot pistachio cake), plus tartines and grain salads.
-There’s a weekend lunch box, too, that’s great if you’re in a rush or want to take something to nearby Carroll Park.
+It opens up its doors as a neighborhood market and café, serving up Poppy’s beloved sweet treats (chocolate babka, carrot pistachio cake), plus tartines and grain salads.

 La Vara